KamyaK-1/Foundations-of-Machine-Learning/Week 1/README.md

 # Basics of Python and Numpy
 ## Python

 Let us start this project by learning about Python.
 This is one of the easiest languages to learn.
-Prior codine experience might be useful but not necessary.
+Prior coding experience might be useful but not necessary.
 Here are some resources to get started:
 - [Youtube Tutorial](https://youtu.be/_uQrJ0TkZlc?si=kxQhvVWxmTY-IR6s)
 - [w3schools](https://www.w3schools.com/python/default.asp)